 What happens when the complaint is received?

-Once the documentation for a complaint has been received by the Academic Integrity Adviser the student will be contacted and advised in writing.
+Once the documentation for a complaint has been received by the Academic Integrity Advisor the student will be contacted and advised in writing.
 The student will be given a copy of the complaint memo and the documents.
-Natural justice requires that all the documents seen by the Academic Integrity Adviser are also made available to the student.
+Natural justice requires that all the documents seen by the Academic Integrity Advisor are also made available to the student.

 There are three types of hearings:

 If the student has not had a previous finding of misconduct then the complaint will be heard by the Chairperson of the Student Discipline Committee at a summary jurisdiction hearing.
 This process generally takes about two weeks for a final decision to be sent to the complainant.

 If the student has a finding of misconduct for the same behaviour, or the assessment item is worth 100%, or the complaint is of a serious or precedent setting nature then it will be referred to the Student Discipline Committee.
 As the student is given 14 days notice of this hearing it will take up to three weeks to resolve and get an outcome.

 This process is between the complainant and student subject to complaint and it is facilitated by the Deputy Vice-Chancellor Māori assisted by a tikanga panel who have been appointed by the DVC Māori (see section 13 of the Student Discipline Regulations).

 The complainant may attend the student discipline hearing if they wish.
 Contact the Academic Integrity Advisor to obtain details on this process.
 On some occasions the complainant will be contacted and asked to clarify information in the complaint.
 This can happen when the assessment item is of a technical or specialised nature.

 The complainant may also be asked to respond to the student’s submission.